AndreasMit/softeng-ntua/api/README.md

 ssl certificate :
 openssl req -nodes -new -x509 -keyout server.key -out server.cert

-Node js:
+Index js:
 main node that runs and routes all the other processes

 Endpoints:
-endpoints such us passes_cost and passes_per_station wich implement functionalities
+endpoints such as passes_cost and passes_per_station which implement functionalities

 admin folder:
-In this folder there are some basic endpoints wich implement basic tests and actions
+In this folder there are some basic endpoints which implement basic tests and actions